RainerAtSpirit/raineratspirit.github.com/_posts/2012-09-03-SharePoint-2013-App-HTTP-Error-405.0.md

  {% endhighlight %}
  ![New error](/img/2012-09-03-error2.jpg)

- After some googling I found [this post], which talks about some intrinic of the `StaticFileHandler`.
+Google-fu to the rescue: [this post] talks about some intrinic of the `StaticFileHandler` and why static sometimes is not static enough.
 After following the recommendation of adding the `AspNetStaticFileHandler` everything was working as expected.

 [this post]: http://www.paraesthesia.com/archive/2011/05/02/when-staticfilehandler-is-not-staticfilehandler.aspx